 How soon can you expect to earn profits from it?

-Earning money from your blog can depend on your method of monetization, your work, and expertise in successfully creating content and its promotion.
+Earning money from your blog can depend on your method of monetization, your work, and your expertise in successfully creating content and its promotion.
 Still, a blog can take around 6 months to one year to make some profits.

 How quickly can you learn WordPress?